V0ldek/Usosfetch/README.md

 - `USOS_USERNAME` - login for CAS authorization;
 - `USOS_PASSWORD` - password for CAS authorization;
 - `RECEIVER_EMAIL` - email to which the notifications will be sent;
+- `SMTP_HOST` - url for the SMTP host used to push notifications;
+- `SMTP_PORT` - port for the SMTP host used to push notifications;
-- `NOTIFIER_USERNAME` - login to a notifier-bot GMail account;
+- `NOTIFIER_USERNAME` - login to a notifier-bot SMTP account;
-- `NOTIFIER_PASSWORD` - password to a notifier-bot GMail account;
+- `NOTIFIER_PASSWORD` - password to a notifier-bot SMTP account;
 - `DATABASE_URL` - connection string to a PostgreSQL database.

 ## Database

 The database has to accessible via psycopg2 (so PostgreSQL).
-The script expects a table with name Grades to exist, with rows that have the fields:
+The script expects two tables with names `grades` and `logs` to exist.
+The table `grades` has two columns:
-- `ID` - corresponding to the course definition's key in `config.ini`;
+- `id` - unique `PK`, not null, `VARCHAR` corresponding to the course definition's key in `config.ini`;
-- `List` - a CharacterString type that represents a JSON list of all grades in format mentioned below.
+- `list` - not null, `VARCHAR` that represents a JSON list of all grades in the format mentioned below.
+The table `logs` also has two columns:
+- `id` - unique `PK`, not null, `INT` with auto-increment;
+- `log` - not null, `VARCHAR` representing the log.
+The logs might exceed a couple thousand characters.

 ## Behaviour